 - How This Social Entrepreneur Is Building a Better Detroit By Empowering Its Students

 7. Sell a service

-Writers, graphic designers, virtual assistants, SEO practitioners, cleaning service providers, dog walkers, real estate professionals, and more can build a business around their skills.
-You could offer these skills as an ongoing service or start a consulting business that advises on projects.
+Writers, graphic designers, virtual assistants, SEO consultants, cleaning service providers, dog walkers, real estate professionals, and more can build a business around their skills.

 It’s one of the best business opportunities because it can be expanded with any of the other ideas above to create additional revenue streams by “productizing” services through physical or digital goods.

 A photographer, for example, can service a local event while selling prints online through their Instagram account.
 A freelance writer can sell a copywriting swipe file of high-converting sales copy.
 Coupling your service-based business with physical products can give you another source of income that isn’t directly tied to your time.

 You can also offer your services through a freelance marketplace like Upwork to increase your chances of getting discovered by the people who need your skills.

 - 12 Things to Sell on Shopify (Other than Physical Products)